Bill Tucker (rugby union)

-William Eldon Tucker CVO MBE TD (6 August 1903 – 4 August 1991) was a Bermudian rugby union player who played club rugby for Cambridge University, St. George's Hospital and Blackheath.
+William Eldon Tucker CVO MBE TD (6 August 1903 – 4 August 1991) was a Bermudian orthopaedic surgeon and rugby union player who played club rugby for Cambridge University, St. George's Hospital and Blackheath.
 Tucker gained his first of three international caps when he was selected for England in 1926.
-Tucker was a notable orthopaedic surgeon, specialising in sports injuries.
+As a surgeon, Tucker specialised in sports injuries.
 He also had a long career in the Territorial Army section of the Royal Army Medical Corps, and was decorated for his Second World War service, much of which was spent in German POW camps having remained with the wounded in France during the Dunkirk evacuation.

 Personal history

-William Eldon Tucker was born in Hamilton Bermuda in 1903 to William Eldon Tucker and Henrietta Hutchings.
+William Eldon Tucker was born in Hamilton, Bermuda, in 1903 to William Eldon Tucker and Henrietta Hutchings.
 His father was a medical doctor, and Tucker's life would follow his father's closely in professional and sporting areas.
 Tucker was educated at Sherborne School in England, before matriculating to Caius College, Cambridge.
 After leaving Cambridge he continued his education at St George's Hospital, London; where he gained his MRCS and LRCP in 1928.
 On 1 November 1930 he was commissioned as a lieutenant in the Territorial Army (TA) General List of the Royal Army Medical Corps (RAMC), He transferred to the TA Reserve of Officers on 8 February 1934.
 In 1936, at the age of 33, he opened the Park Street Orthopaedic Clinic, where he pioneered treatment in sports' injuries, stimulated by his experiences as a rugby player.

 With the outbreak of the Second World War imminent, Tucker returned to the RAMC TA General List, and was promoted to captain on 12 April 1939.
 He was called up for active service when the TA was mobilised.
 He was captured by German forces early in the conflict, when he chose to remain behind to treat injured soldiers, during the Dunkirk evacuation.
 As a prisoner of war he made himself useful by constructing improvised artificial limbs for injured soldiers.
 After his repatriation from Germany, he was appointed Member of the Order of the British Empire on 3 February 1944, "in recognition of gallant and distinguished services during and prior to captivity."
 After the war, while retaining his TA commission, he returned to work at his London Clinic, and through focusing on injuries to sportsmen and women, it became a very successful business.
 Tucker elected to keep his clinic open seven days a week, therefore becoming a first port of call for sportspeople injured during weekend sporting events, this was very popular with jockeys who required to return to racing as soon as possible for economic reasons.
 Tucker's clients were notable and included famous cricketers, footballers and members of the British Royal family.